PragmaticPhil/create_microbit_image/README.md

 # create_microbit_image

-Simple and quick way to edit and create images and animations (up to 10 frames) for the micro:bit
+Simple and quick way to edit and create images and animations (up to 10 frames) for the micro:bit.

+An easy UI allows you to create images / animations quickly, and outputs Python code for you to use in your apps.

-You can also 'fling' your images onto a micro:bit that is connected over serial.
+You can also 'fling' your images / animations onto a micro:bit that is connected over serial.
 Its quite cool, tbh!

 Read INSTALL_INSTRUCTIONS to get it onto your machine.